ooni/spec/nettests/ts-030-torsf.md

 }
 ```

-Thus, we can say that there is enough cached information is the bootstrap jumps from
+Thus, we can say that there is enough cached information if the bootstrap jumps from
 `15% (handshake_done)` to `75% (enough_dirinfo)`.